ghc-proposals/ghc-proposals/proposals/0651-ffi-profiling.rst

     -- This import will be treated as unprofiled under `funprofiled-safe-ffi` foreign import ccall safe profiled "sleep"
       c_sleep :: CUInt -> IO CUInt

-These flags eliminate the need to annotate all ffi imports manually when trying to find out where time is spent, as they can be enabled on a per package/module basis or even for a full build.

 Setting profiling behaviour of safe ffi calls globally at runtime:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~